PhysStudent/mefbaea/README.md

 - Copy-paste things?
 - Perhaps we could set something up, similar to the WorldEdit that TShock has, where you can place hoiks automatically (Straight lines/boxes), or make a hoik mode where all blocks place are hoiks.
 - actuator wand?
+- Dummy ghost sanity check
+- Text file that explains how to "install" the mod